heroku/gradle-getting-started/docs/gradle-getting-started.md

 :::>- $ git clone https://github.com/heroku/gradle-getting-started.git
 :::>- $ cd gradle-getting-started
 :::-- $ git fetch
+:::-- $ git checkout -t origin/spring
+:::-- $ git checkout master
-:::-- $ git merge origin/master
+:::-- $ git merge spring
 ```

 You now have a functioning Git repository that contains a simple application as well as a `build.gradle` file, which is used by the Gradle dependency manager.

 <h2 data-next-message="I have deployed my app on Heroku">Deploy the app</h2>